iPad Air Review

 It doesn’t even have a huge effect on battery life, which is impressive in itself.

 The rest of the interface is easy to use and makes sense for the most part.
-One of the bigger features of iOS 7 is the notification bar, found by dragging from the top of the tablet.
+One of the bigger features of iOS 7 and iOS 8 is the notification bar, found by dragging down from the top of the tablet.
 This gives access to updates, calendar entries and missed messages.
 Initially it was one of the weaker parts of the OS, as it always started on the calendar, which doesn’t often give a lot of useful information.

 The ‘Missed’ section was often also sparsely populated, but update to iOS 8 and a swipe will start you on the Today and Notifications menu, the latter of which is a condensed version of the All and Missed tabs from iOS 7.
 It’s a big improvement all round.